A green checkered seersucker fabric is perfect for a summer shirt

 A graph check pattern looks pretty much like graph paper with its small windowpane plaid design.
 However, the lines are once again quite subtle and nearly transparent.

-The graph check pattern is the newest addition and is a relatively modern design often incorporated in snazzy business suits.
+It is a relatively modern design often incorporated in snazzy business suits.

 Houndstooth